 Glutinous Rice Flour

-Now, for the flour to make strawberry mochi.
-If you’re able to buy shiratamoko from Japanese groceries shops, you’ll be able to make really soft daifuku.
-Shiratamako is a type of glutinous rice flour (also called sweet rice flour) made from mochigome, a type of glutinous rice.
+Now, for the flour to make strawberry mochi, if you can buy shiratamoko from Japanese grocery shops, you’ll be able to make really soft daifuku.
+Shiratamako is a type of glutinous rice flour (also called sweet rice flour) made from mochigome.

-Substituting with mochiko or other glutinous rice flour is possible, but the texture may turn out slightly chewier and tougher.
+Substituting mochiko or other glutinous rice flour is possible, but the texture may be slightly chewier and tougher.

-Other ingredients include sugar, coconut milk, unsweetened condensed milk food colouring, and cornstarch.
+Other ingredients include sugar, food colouring (optional), and cornstarch for dusting.
 We recommend buying white refined sugar, as raw sugar may change the colour of the daifuku.

 Apart from the fruits, the ingredients above for strawberry mochi are the same to make the red bean mochi recipe.